 William Adcox, vice president, chief of police and chief security officer, has been designated as the institutional leader of the workplace violence prevention program.

 Program enhancements include the establishment of a multi-disciplinary team of senior leaders from the clinical, research and administrative areas to inform and lead collective efforts to prevent violence on campus.
-As part of this change, Violence Prevention Policy (ADM0257) has been revised to reflect these updates.
+As part of this change, Workplace Violence Prevention Policy (ADM0257) has been revised to reflect these updates.
 Workplace violence is defined as an act or threat occurring at the workplace.
 Signs of workplace violence can include verbal, nonverbal, written or physical aggression, threatening, intimidating, harassing or humiliating words or actions, bullying, sabotage, sexual harassment, physical assaults, and behaviors of concern.

 Anyone who experiences behaviors of concern or feels threatened with violence from an employee, patient, or visitor can call 2-STOP (713-792-7867) for help.
 Always call 911 if you are in immediate danger.